 In the normal course of business, the fund trades financial instruments and enters into financial transactions where risk of potential loss exists due to changes in the market (market risk) or failure of the contracting party to the transaction to perform (credit risk).
 The fund may be exposed to additional credit risk that an institution or other entity with which the fund has unsettled or open transactions will default.
-The fund focuses a majority of its investments in the state of California and may be affected by economic and political developments in that state.
+Investments in foreign securities involve certain risks, including those related to economic instability, unfavorable political developments, and currency fluctuations.
+The fund may invest in higher-yielding, lower-rated bonds that may have a higher rate of default.
+The fund may invest a significant portion of its assets in securitized debt instruments, including mortgage-backed and asset-backed investments.
+The yields and values of these investments are sensitive to changes in interest rates, the rate of principal payments on the underlying assets and the market's perception of the issuers.
+The market for these investments may be volatile and limited, which may make them difficult to buy or sell.